-Please note that in the current WSRF implementation by Globus 3.9.4, only one parameter is permitted per operation.
+Please note that in the current WSRF implementation by Globus, in the Globus Toolkit 3.9.4, only one parameter is permitted per operation.
 Before examining the purposed operations, it is necessary to review the associated operation parameters.
-All RNSService port type operations take one of the following input parameters.
+All RNSService port type operations take one of the following messages as an input parameter: QueryInput and ChangeInput, and returns one of the following messages respectively: QueryResonse and ChangeResponse.